isabella232/dynamic-media-classic.en-1/help/publish-setup.md

 >[!NOTE]
 >
->The Global Locale setting is currently only possible when you set it through the API, not within the Scene7 Publishing System interface.
+>The Global Locale setting is currently only possible when you set it through the API, not within the Dynamic Media Classic interface.

 **Suffix example**